Andrew Stuart Johnson

 The Andrew S. Johnson Science Building at Bishop's University in Lennoxville, Quebec, was named after him.
-He was a trustee member of Bishop's Executive Committee from 1935 since 1966, as well as Chairman of that committee from 1956 until 1963.
+He was a trustee member of Bishop's executive committee from 1935 since 1966, as well as chairman of that committee from 1956 until 1963.

+The Andrew Stuart Johnson Memorial High School in Thetford Mines is also named after him.

-His son Andrew Stuart Johnson, Jr. took over the operation of the asbestos company after his father's death.
+His son Andrew Stuart Johnson Jr. took over the operation of the asbestos company after his father's death.